 It's time to celebrate!
-The Vancouver College of Counsellor Training acknowledges graduates who have completed a diploma or certificate program with an annual graduation ceremony.
-Graduates are invited to celebrate their accomplishments with their peers, guests, VCCT alumni, and faculty each year in May.
+The Vancouver College of Counsellor Training acknowledges graduates who have completed a diploma or certificate program.
+Upon Completion of each course a graduation ceremony takes place at VCCT.
+Family and friends are invited to join the presentation from students and staff.